Rllyyy/Internet-Check/README.md

 # Legal Note

-Although this program uses just 1 Byte (0.000001 Megabytes) to ping a server in an interval (of min.
-5 seconds) it may be seen as a (D)DOS.
+Although this program uses less that 100 Bytes (0.000100 Megabytes) to ping a server in an interval (of min.
+5 seconds) it may be seen as a (D)DOS or ping of death attack.
 We therefore advise the user to put in an interval that is bigger or equal to 30 seconds.
 The servers we are pinging (Googles DNS and Cloudflare) should handle the request with ease.
 For any programmers we advice against increasing the buffer size in the ping method and to only ping servers that are used to higher traffic.